JessCG/MS3/README.md

 <img src="./.assets/img/MergedBins.png" alt="MergedBins" width="400"/>
 </p>

-**Figure 3.** Sample merged Silikers grain size distribution (blue line; dots show mid-points of merged bins).
-Grey vertical lines show the lower edges of the small bins.
-Black and red vertical lines show one in ten small-bin edge, i.e., the merged bin edges and merged bin center points, respectively.
+**Figure 3.** Merged grain size distributions (blue line; dots show mid-points of merged bins) for the test Silikers grain size distributions provided with this code.
+Vertical lines show the lower edges of the small bins (grey) with one in ten showing the merged bin edges (black) and the merged bin mid-points (red).